cu-mkp/sandbox/docs/media/readME.md

-this contains the images for su21_branscum_medicinal.md
+This directory contains the images for su21_branscum_elizabeth_final-project-medicinal.md